brown-ccv/reproducibility_r/readme.md

 docker run --rm -p 8787:8787 -e USER=rstudio -e PASSWORD=yourpassword --volume ${PWD}:/home/rstudio compbiocore/reproducibility_r:202309012
 ```

-To run it on Oscar, connect to OOD and open up a terminal by going to the blue menu bar at the top of the screen and clicking on 'Clusters' and '>_OSCAR Shell Access'.
+To run it on Oscar, it is best to use Google Chrome.
+Then connect to OOD (ood.ccv.brown.edu) and spin up OOD desktop (under 'Default GUIs', then 4 Cores, 15GB Memory, 4 days and 'Launch'), 'Launch Desktop' once running.
+Then go to the to left corner and click 'Applicatons' and 'Terminal Emulator'.

 Then run:

 ```
 cd ~